Colorado First Time Home Buyer – 2020 Loan Programs

 Colorado Housing Assistance Corporation (CHAC):

 To begin the application process, borrowers must first attend a CHAC approved home buyer class.
-This is required and non-negotiable.
 Following this, an application for assistance can then be filled out.
 Successful applicants are expected to adhere to certain guidelines, which includes:

-- The borrower cannot have owned a property in the past three years.
+- The borrower cannot have owned any residential property in the past three years.

-- Contribute $1,000 towards the down payment or closing costs.
+- Contribute $1,000 towards the down payment and/or closing costs.

 - The property must be inhabited as a primary residence.
-Should it not be used this way, the loan will be due back in full plus any accumulated interest immediately.
+Should it not be used this way, the loan will be due back in full, along with any accumulated interest immediately.

-- Full disclosure of assets and income of every person that will be living in the home has to be given.
+- Full disclosure of income and assets for every person that will be living in the home must be provided

 - At closing, no money back is provided.